Manuel I Komnenos: Manuel in Antioch

 Meanwhile, news of the advance of the Byzantine army soon reached Antioch.
 Raynald knew that he had no hope of defeating the emperor, and in addition knew that he could not expect any aid from King Baldwin III of Jerusalem.
 Baldwin did not approve of Raynald's attack on Cyprus, and in any case had already made an agreement with Manuel.
 Thus isolated and abandoned by his allies, Raynald decided that abject submission was his only hope.
 He appeared dressed in a sack with a rope tied around his neck, and begged for forgiveness.
 Manuel at first ignored the prostrate Raynald, chatting with his courtiers; William of Tyre commented that this ignominious scene continued for so long that all present were "disgusted" by it.
 Eventually, Manuel forgave Raynald on condition that he would become a vassal of the Empire, effectively surrendering the independence of Antioch to Byzantium.
+Coming before Manuel as a supplicant Raynald limited the emperor's options for punishment, and by submitting to Byzantium, the increasing pressure on Antioch from Baldwin III was relieved.

 Peace having been restored, a grand ceremonial procession was staged on 12 April 1159 for the triumphant entry of the Byzantine army into the city, with Manuel riding through the streets on horseback, while the Prince of Antioch and the King of Jerusalem followed on foot.
 Manuel dispensed justice to the citizens and presided over games and tournaments for the crowd.
 In May, at the head of a united Christian army, he started on the road to Edessa, but he abandoned the campaign when he secured the release by Nur ad-Din, the ruler of Syria, of 6,000 Christian prisoners captured in various battles since the second Crusade.
 Despite the glorious end of the expedition, modern scholars argue that Manuel ultimately achieved much less than he had desired in terms of imperial restoration.

-Satisfied with his efforts thus far, Manuel headed back to Constantinople.
-On their way back, his troops were surprised in line of march by the Turks.
-Despite this, they won a complete victory, routing the enemy army from the field and inflicting heavy losses.
-In the following year, Manuel drove the Turks out of Isauria.
+Upon hearing rumours of conspiracies, Manuel headed back to Constantinople at a rush.
+He attempted to negotiate passage through the Sultanate of Rum but this was denied by Kilij Arslan II.
+Manuel proceeded anyway and when the army was nearly back in Byzantine territory near Kotyaion, the army was attacked by Seljuk forces.
+Manuel's passage through Seljuk territory started the 1159-1160 Seljuk-Byzantine war, and may have been intended to force the relatively new sultan into a client relationship with the empire.